-This command opens the previous song in alphabetical order in the current folder.
+The Open Previous Song command in the [Open] or [Song] button menu opens the previous song in alphabetical order in the current folder.

-Tip: Pressing the Ctrl+Shift+F8 or s s 7 Enter keys opens the previous song.
+Tip: Pressing the Ctrl+Shift+F8 or s s 7 Enter keys quickly opens the previous song.